24 December 2009

 Easy Cheese Ball

-2 (8 oz) packages cream cheese
+2 (8 oz) packages cream cheese3 oz. shredded cheddar cheese

 1/4 cup cornflakes, crushed